 HOW TO SEE PHUKET IN 7 DAYS

-- Discover the beautiful islands of Phang Nga Bay
+- Have a luxury beach day at beautiful Phang Nga Bay

 PHUKET IN SEVEN DAYS

-Phuket is one of the most popular travel destinations in Thailand, and with good reason.
-Located off the south-west coast of the country, the island is known for its stunning scenery, great beaches, and vibrant culture and nightlife.
-It's budget-friendly, too, so going on holiday there won’t break the bank.
+Located off the southwest coast of the country, Phuket Island is best known for its spectacular mountainous scenery, fantastic beaches, vibrant culture and nightlife.
+This destination is budget-friendly too, so booking a holiday there won’t break the bank.